poorom/hello-world/README.md

 this repository is for test

 Hi you guys, i'm nkper.I'm now writting my first README file.
 I'm a machine-learning researcher.
-From today, i'll being my study on github. thinks.
+From today, i'll begin my study on github. thinks.